beancount/beancount2ledger/README.md

 ## Documentation

-You can also [read the documentation online](https://beancount2ledger.readthedocs.io/) thanks to Read the Docs.
+You can [read the documentation online](https://beancount2ledger.readthedocs.io/) thanks to Read the Docs.